sabbiryan/database-jobs/README.md

 3. Automatically push the zip backup file to Azure Storage
 4. Automatically push the zip backup file to AWS S3 Bucket
 5. Automatic Index Maintenance
+6. Shrik database to 10% and rebuild index after shrink

 #### How to user it
  * Register as windows task scheduler